Weak cosmic censorship conjecture in the pure Lovelock gravity: Introduction

 The question that whether a black hole could be overspun to destroy event horizon and thereby laying bare central singularity was first addressed by Wald \cite{Wald74b} who showed that an extremal black hole can never be overspun; i.e. extremal horizon cannot be destroyed by test particle accretion.
 Much later it was also shown that a non-extremal black hole cannot be converted into extremal one by imploding it by test particles of suitable parameters \cite{Dadhich97}.
-The interest in this question was revived when Jacobsan and Sotirio (JS)\cite{Jacobson10} argued that though extremality could neither be reached nor destroyed but it could perhaps be jumped over.
+The interest in this question was revived when Jacobson and Sotirio (JS)\cite{Jacobson10} argued that though extremality could neither be reached nor destroyed but it could perhaps be jumped over.
 Beginning with a near extremal state, they had shown that test particles of appropriate parameters could be thrown in a discrete manner such that black hole could overspin without passing through the extremal state.
-The case of overcharging a charged Reissner-Nordstr\"{o}m black hole was earlier shown by Hubeny \cite{Hubeny99}.
-Later, it was also shown by Saa and Santarelli \cite{Saa11} that it would be possible to destroy a Kerr-Newman black hole with a charged particle accretion.
+This was however preceded by consideration of overcharging a charged Reissner-Nordstr\"{o}m black hole by Hubeny \cite{Hubeny99}.
+Later, it was also shown by Saa and Santarelli \cite{Saa11} that it would be possible to destroy a Kerr-Newman black hole horizon with a charged particle accretion.
 Of late the question of turning black hole into naked singularity by test particle accretion has become an active field of interest.
-An extensive discussion of the possibility of destroying event horizon by bombarding near extremal black hole by test particles in various background geometry can be found in \cite[see, e.g.][]{Matsas07,Shaymatov15,Bouhmadi-Lopez10,Rocha14,Jana18,Song18,Duztas18,Duztas-Jamil18b,Duztas-Jamil20,Yang20a,Yang20b}.
-In all these works, test particles are assumed to follow geodesic motion and back reaction effects were not included.
+An extensive discussion of the possibility of destroying event horizon by bombarding near extremal black hole by test particles in various background geometry can be found in \cite[see, e.g.][]{Matsas07,Shaymatov15,Bouhmadi-Lopez10,Rocha14,Jana18,Song18,Duztas18,Duztas-Jamil18b,Duztas-Jamil20,Yang20a,Yang20b,Gwak20,Ayyesha22PDU}.
+In all these works, particles are assumed to follow the test particle trajectories, and the back reaction effects were not included.
 In fact impossibility of destroying black hole horizon relies on radiation reaction and self-force effects for which infalling particles could be unable to impinge onto black hole~\cite{Barausse10,Zimmerman13,Rocha11,Isoyama11, Colleoni15a,Colleoni15b,Li13}.
 It turns out that a near extremal Kerr black hole can be turned into a Kerr-Newman naked singularity, however it is interesting to note that introduction of a test magnetic field acts as a cosmic censor restoring WCCC~\cite{Shaymatov15}.
 Inclusion of back reaction effects have been investigated for possibility of destroying regular black hole horizon~\cite{Li13}.